ambotaku/vue-knob/README.md

 The file *App.vue* contains the application*s code, all other files were scaffolded by the [Vue Cli](https://cli.vuejs.org/), and remain unchanged.
 The component lays in the *components* folder.

+## Example (Vue Legacy JS project)
+If you want to use *vue-canvas* knob in some legacy JS project where you can't use [Webpack](https://webpack.js.org/) and its compiler plugins, you can use the file *vue-knob.js* stored in the *legacy* folder instead.
+There is also an *index.html* file containing the *Color-Mixer* example with the same functionality as the preferred code above in that folder.
+Of course it will have drawbacks related to performance, size and possible side effects wit existing code, which were solved by implementation of single file component integrating projects.

 ## Knob Operation

 - Normal left click / drag / touch changes value, releasing button commits value.